mark-orion/PyFSPro/README.md

 Please check the [Kivy Website](http://kivy.org) for Kivy installation instructions

 ## Optional for video recording
-* It is best practice to use image sequence recording instead of scikit-video to create uncompressed high resolution video.
+* For high resolution video it is best practice to use the OpenCV based image sequence recording instead of scikit-video.
 * [Scikit-Video](http://www.scikit-video.org) This library is needed as a workaround for a video recording bug in Linux OpenCV 2.4.
 sudo pip install sk-video

 ## Usage
 Installation: Clone or download PyFSPro